cpope9141/vulkanRT/README.md

 # vulkanRT
-Public demo of a Vulkan ray tracer (KHR extensions) and physically based materials.
-(UNDER CONSTRUCTION)
+(UNDER CONSTRUCTION) Public demo of a Vulkan ray tracer (KHR extensions) and physically based materials.
+Current code will render "Cerberus" with physically based materials and image based lighting.
+The next step will add required KHR extensions for enabling ray tracing.

 Current dependencies include:
 Assimp